Are you afraid to ask for a raise? It's not just you; lots of career women have told me the same. And the result? You keep putting it off.

 Hi, I’m Pat Katepoo, founder of Pay Raise Prep School for Women, as well as WorkOptions.com—online since 1997—where I have equipped thousands of women to negotiate flexible work, maternity leave, and higher pay.
 I added salary negotiation coaching to my services in 2006, and the results surprised even me!

 I started Pay Raise Prep School so I could reach more career women with the skills training to request and receive the sizable pay raises that my individual clients were getting.
-Outreach efforts focus on Registered Dietitian Nutritionists, my former profession, as well as women in STEM fields.
-Yet Prep School students come from a wide variety of professions.
+Outreach efforts focus on Registered Dietitian Nutritionists, my former profession for more than 20 years.
+That said, Prep School students come from a wide variety of professions.
 Please join us on the path to higher pay.

 “Following your plan exactly really worked.
 (I was not even within the median range.)
 My boss went to bat for me with management.
 End result: a 14% increase, putting me at the upper end of the median for my position.
 And the best thing is, I feel confident that I’m worth it and so does the entire management team who reviewed my accomplishment list.
 Thanks!”
 Melanie, RDN, Communications Professional, New England